jamesbvaughan/logseq-gruvbox/README.md

-# logseq-solarized-light
+# Solarized Light + Dark

-A solarized light theme for LOGSEQ
+A theme for logseq that spices up the original theme to give some more color.

 Quickest way to get started is by importing my CSS theme into your `custom.css` file, or download this repository and add the folder as a plugin.
 ``` css